lojul/loworks-two/content/en/approach/Organize.md

 ---
-title: "Organize"
+image: /images/application.png
-description: "We organize steps that need to be taken on weekly basis"
+title: Organize
-image: "/images/calendar.png"
+description: We organize steps that need to be taken on weekly basis
 weight: 4
 ---